RohanR21/IBPPS/README.md

 # IBPPS
-The maintained website for our podcast.
+The maintained website for our podcast V1.
+Still a lot of things that need to be fixed.